qcynaut/qcynaut/README.md

 # Hi there 👋, I'm Ramdani 💻.

-I'm a Junior Full Stack Developer 👨‍💻 who is passionate about technologies and love to learn new things.
-I'm currently working on my personal open source project and will be happy to learn and collaborate with others.
+I'm a junior full-stack developer 👨‍💻 who is passionate about technology and loves to learn new things.
+Currently, I'm working on my personal open-source project and I'm excited to learn and collaborate with others

 ## 📖 Random Quote